Tensor decompositions for learning latent variable models: Orthogonal Tensor Decompositions

 Note that since we are focusing on odd-order tensors ($p = 3$), we have added the requirement that the $\lambda_i$ be positive.
 This convention can be followed without loss of generality since $-\lambda_i v_i^{\otimes p} = \lambda_i (-v_i)^{\otimes p}$ whenever $p$ is odd.
 Also, it should be noted that orthogonal decompositions do not necessarily exist for every symmetric tensor.

 In analogy to the matrix setting, we consider two ways to view this decomposition: a fixed-point characterization and a variational characterization.
-Related characterizations based on optimal rank-$1$ approximations can be found in~\cite{ZG01}.
+Related characterizations based on optimal rank-$1$ approximations are given by~\citet{ZG01}.

-\subsubsection{Fixed-point characterization}
+\subsubsection{Fixed-Point Characterization}

 For a tensor $T$, consider the vector-valued map

 which is the third-order generalization of~\eqref{eq:matrix-map}.
 This can be explicitly written as

 Observe that~\eqref{eq:tensor-map} is \emph{not} a linear map, which is a key difference compared to the matrix case.